negrutiu/nsis-nscurl/NScurl.readme.md

 ### /RESUME
 Resume the transfer if (part of) the output file already exists locally.
-By default the output file is always overwritten and the transfer starts over.
+By default, the output file is always overwritten and the transfer starts over.

 > [!important]
 > When resuming, the local (partial) data is not validated to match the latest remote content.
-If the remote content has changed since
-> the last partial download, the final output file might be inconsistent.
+If the remote content has changed since the last partial download, the output file might be inconsistent.
 Avoid resuming arbitrary files

 ### /NOREDIRECT
 Don't follow HTTP redirections.